Greetings from our Vocation Director

 Over 800 years ago, Saint Francis of Assisi began to ask a question.
 The question: ‘Who are you Lord and who am I?’
 Over time Francis discovered that the answer to this questions was to be found by living a life centred on Jesus Christ.
 The life St Francis chose, and the life we choose as Capuchin Franciscan Friars is radical life of brotherhood, prayer and service rooted in a desire to live as lesser brothers in the world.

-My name is Brother Martin and I have the privilege of ministering as Vocation Promoter and Co-Ordinator of Vocation Ministry for the Irish Province of the Capuchin Franciscan Friars.
+My name is Brother Bryan and I have the privilege of ministering as Vocation Director for the Irish Province of the Capuchin Franciscan Friars.
 As Franciscans we live a life centred on the Gospel of Jesus Christ, as laid down by St. Francis of Assisi.
 As Capuchin Franciscans we do this in a particular way.
 Gospel life for us is revolves around the core principles of fraternity (brotherhood), prayer and service.

 As Capuchins we aim to respond to our vocational call in a way that allows us to enter ever more deeply into the unfolding mystery of God in the world today.
 We respond as brothers, walking with those most in need.
 We respond as men of faith and men of prayer.
 We respond as tireless preachers of the Gospel and promoters of Gospel living.
 In today’s world this can often be seen as radical and countercultural, just as it was in the time of St Francis, and it is!
 However it is also a way of life that is intentional, transformative and necessary.